 You’ll see a ton of ingredients – including artificial colors, artificial sweeteners, and preservatives.
 Even natural breath mints or chewing gum can be loaded with sugar.
 And despite what you’ve read or heard, chewing gum is actually not good for you.
-There are many dangers to chewing gum – aside from the toxic ingredients in them.

-DIY Natural Breath Spray
+What’s in This Natural Mouthwash and Breath Spray

 - Peppermint essential oil has a clean, fresh and minty flavor.

 - Spearmint essential oil has a minty, slightly fruit flavor that’s a little softer than peppermint.